giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 https://overiq.com/c-programming-101/pointer-to-a-structure-in-c/

-(1)
-All of the code snippets below is checked by valgrind and are memory bug free.

 Headers needed
 ```C
 #include <stdio.h>
 #include <stdlib.h>
 ```

+All of the code snippets below is checked by valgrind and are memory bug free.
+Source of codes -> (1)

 ## Linked List Code Snippets